LUMC/docker-galaxy-uwsgi/README.md

 GALAXY_CONFIG_WATCH_TOOL_DATA_DIR | True | This container has watchdog available.
 Without this setting a reboot/reload is needed every time a data manager has run.
 GALAXY_CONFIG_WATCH_TOOLS | True  | This container has watchdog available.
 Automatic reloading is much friendlier to admins.
 GALAXY_CONFIG_CONDA_AUTO_INIT | False | Conda auto initialization should not happen as it is available in the container.
-GALAXY_CONFIG_LOG_LEVEL | ERROR | ERROR is more suited for production use cases.
+GALAXY_CONFIG_LOG_LEVEL | INFO | INFO is more suited for production use cases.
 The default DEBUG creates very long logs.

 These are all the non-default settings.
 This amount was kept to a minimum to prevent unexpected behaviour.